readium/.github/profile/README.md

 Our mission is to foster the development of an open and modern collaborative playground for digital reading technologies.

+Readium toolkits are the most popular solution for supporting [EPUB](https://www.w3.org/TR/epub-33/) and [audiobooks](https://readium.org/webpub-manifest/profiles/audiobook) on mobile and desktop, with [over a hundred applications](https://github.com/readium/awesome-readium) available worldwide.

 ## Main projects

 * [Readium Mobile](https://readium.org/mobile)